 Where there is a need to split any category or group of pupils, places will be offered in accordance with distance between the child's home and school (shortest distance = highest priority).
-Distance will be calculated by the straight line measurement from centre point of the applicant's home address location to the centre point ("centroid") of the preferred school.
-(All measurements are subject to slight change due to updates of mapping data)
+Distance will be calculated by the LA (using a computer) as the straight line measurement from the centre point of the applicant's home address location to the centre

-In a very small number of cases it may not be able to decide between the applicants of those pupils who are qualifiers for a place, when applying the published admission criteria.
+In a very small number of cases it may not be able to decide between the applicants of those children who are qualifiers for a place, when applying the published admission criteria.

 For example, this may occur when children in the same year group live at the same address, or if the distance between the home and school is exactly the same, for example, blocks of flats.
 If there is no other way of separating the application according to the admissions criteria and to admit both or all of the children would cause the legal limit to be exceeded, the individual priority for each applicant will be set by random allocation (lottery).
 The draw will be carried out by two officers of the Admissions Service, People Group in the presence of a Local Authority solicitor.
 The order of draw will be recorded and countersigned at the time.
-As an exception, the governing body will give careful consideration to offering places above the Admission Number to applications from children whose twin or sibling from a multiple birth is admitted even when there are no other vacant places
+As an exception, the governing body will give careful consideration to offering places above the Admission Number to applications from children whose twin or sibling from a multiple birth is admitted even when there are no other vacant places.

+Notes to Admissions Criteria

-Children with a Statement of Special Educational Needs or Education, Health and Care (EHC) Plan that names the school must be admitted.
-This will reduce the number of places available to other applicants.
+- 1. Children with a Statement of Special Educational Needs or an Education, Health and Care (EHC) Plan that names the school of St Patrick's must be admitted.
+This will reduce the number of places available to all other applicants. - 2.
 In all categories, for a child to be considered as a Catholic, evidence of Catholic Baptism or Reception into the Church will be required.
 For a definition of a Baptised Catholic see the Appendix.
-Those who face difficulties in producing written evidence of Baptism/Reception should contact their Parish Priest.

-Failure to provide evidence of Catholic Baptism/Reception may affect the criterion the child's name is placed in.

-The definition of a brother or sister is:

-- A brother or sister sharing the same parents; - Half-brother or half-sister, where two children share one common parent; - Step-brother or step-sister, where two children are related by a parent's marriage; - Step-brother or step-sister; - Adopted or fostered children.
+Those who face difficulty in producing written evidence of baptism/reception should contact the Parish priest.
+Failure to provide evidence of Catholic Baptism/Reception may affect the criterion in which the child's name is placed. - 3.
+The definition of brother or sister is: - a.
+A brother or sister sharing the same parents - b.
+Half-brother or half-sister, where two children share one common parent - c.
+Step-brother or step-sister, where two children are related by a parent's marriage - d.
+Step-brother or step-sister - e.
+Adopted or fostered children

-The children must be living permanently in the same household
+The children must be living permanently in the same household.

-The home address of a pupil is considered to be the permanent residence of a child.
+4. The home address of a child is considered to be the permanent residence of the child.
 The address must be the child's only or main residence for the majority of the school week.
 Documentary evidence may be required.
 Where care is split equally between mother and father, parents must name which address is to be used for the purpose of allocating a school place.